StormSteall/Schedule-Manager/README.md

 Features
 Add Task: Add new tasks with a description.
-View Tasks: View a list of all tasks with their completion status.
+View Tasks: View a list of all tasks with their completion status (Pending or Completed).
-Mark Task as Complete: Mark any task as completed.
+Mark Task as Complete: Update a task's status to "Completed."
-Delete Task: Delete tasks from the list.
+Delete Task: Remove tasks from the list.
-Simple Console Interface: Easy-to-use interface in the terminal.
+Simple Console Interface: Easy-to-use interface with clear prompts.

 How to Use

 Run the Program:

-Open a terminal and run the program with python schedule_manager.py.
+Open a terminal and run the program with:
+    python schedule_manager.py

 Add a Task:
     Select the "Add Task" option and provide a description for the task.
+        "Enter the task description: Complete homework"
+        "Task added successfully!"

 View Tasks:
-Choose the "View Tasks" option to display the list of tasks and their statuses.
+    Choose the "View Tasks" option to display all tasks and their statuses.
+        --- Schedule ---
+        1. Complete homework - Pending

 Mark a Task as Complete:
-Choose the "Mark Task as Complete" option and select the task number you want to mark as completed.
+    Select "Mark Task as Complete" and choose the task number.
+        Task marked as complete!
+        --- Schedule ---
+        1. Complete homework - Completed

 Delete a Task:
-Select the "Delete Task" option and choose the task you want to delete.
+    Choose "Delete Task" and select the task number to delete.
+        Task 'Complete homework' deleted successfully!